 Intel's Coffee Lake processors pushed the Core i5 from 4-core to 6-core territory, and the Core i5-8400 matches the i7-7700K, at a substantially lower price.
 And unlike the enthusiast K-series parts, you get a cooler in the box.
 It's not just core counts that have improved, with higher turbo clocks on 8th gen processors.

 Don't let the low base clock fool you.
 In testing, the i5-8400 clocks at 3.8GHz in all multithreaded workloads, and 4.0GHz in lighter workloads.
 Even with a GTX 1080 Ti, the i7-8700K, is only about six percent faster in games at 1080p.
 At 1440p the CPU isn't even really a factor.
-For non-gaming purposes, the extra cores still keep the i5-8400 basically tied with the i7-7700K, though chips like AMD's Ryzen 7 and Intel's i7-8700K and i7-7820X (not to mention Core i9 and Threadripper) are all substantially faster—and substantially more expensive.
+For non-gaming purposes, the extra cores still keep the i5-8400 basically tied with the i7-7700K, though chips like AMD's Ryzen 7 and Intel's i7-8700K (not to mention Core i9 and Threadripper) are all substantially faster—and substantially more expensive.

 The only real drawback to the 8400 is that it's not an unlocked "K" chip, meaning you can't overclock it.
 But you won't really need to—this CPU will be great for gaming for years to come.
 Bottom line is that for most gamers, the Core i5-8400 is currently the best option.
-If you want overclocking and more threads, look to the Core i7-8700K as a $200 step up, or the Core i5-9600K as a $100 bump in cost.
+If you want overclocking or more threads, look to the Core i7-9700K as a $200 step up, or the Core i5-9600K as a $100 bump in cost.